-Accountability promotes ongoing effectiveness, encourages performance and instils confidence and trust.
+Accountability encourages performance, promotes ongoing effectiveness and instils confidence and trust with a company's stakeholders.

 A demonstration of corporate accountability acknowledges responsibility for actions and decisions and the importance of stakeholder views.

 Boards must demonstrate accountability for their organisations.
-This includes a preparedness to seek the right information, the character, confidence and strength to challenge management, and take appropriate remedial action when things go wrong.
+This includes a preparedness to seek the right information, the character, confidence and strength to challenge management, and take appropriate remedial action if things go wrong.